ansible/ansible-container/docs/rst/migrating.rst

 Dockerfile, you can translate that Dockerfile into an Ansible Container project and Ansible role using the ``import`` command.

-The ``import`` command will example your Dockerfile and translate its directives into an Ansible container-enabled role that is its equivalent. ``RUN`` directives will be split and turned into ``shell`` or ``command`` tasks. ``ADD`` or ``COPY`` directives will be turned into ``copy``, ``synchronize``, or ``get_url`` tasks.
+The ``import`` command will examine your Dockerfile and translate its directives into an Ansible container-enabled role that is its equivalent. ``RUN`` directives will be split and turned into ``shell`` or ``command`` tasks. ``ADD`` or ``COPY`` directives will be turned into ``copy``, ``synchronize``, or ``get_url`` tasks.